 Slow living is an approach to life that emphasizes enjoying a higher quality of life by slowing down everyday activities.

 To revisit our intro to slow living, check out our blog from earlier this month.

 Why I Need Slow Living

-I get frustrated when my 5 year old interrupts me while I am doing something else.
+I get frustrated when my husband interrupts me while I am doing something else.
 I’m so focused on streamlining everyday tasks to be efficient that I miss things going on around me.

 I get stressed out easily and have trouble focusing on one thing at a time.

 I am tired of not making the most of my time, especially with my family.

 I am only busy because I make myself feel so busy.
 So let’s talk about slow living for busy people.

 Looking for a way fun way to practice more slow living?